 supplies needed: 100 grit sandpaper | Hand sanding block

-- I kept the sandpaper flat and pressed hard so that it would leave long scratch marks in the surface of the brass.
+- Keep the sandpaper flat and pressed hard so that it would leave long scratch marks in the surface of the brass.

-- To get brush/scratch marks into the crevices, I folded a small piece of sandpaper and ran in up and down the crevices.
-I had to use a few folded pieces since the sandpaper wore out quickly
+- To get brush/scratch marks into the crevices, fold a small piece of sandpaper and run the fold up and down the crevices.
+Create new folds in the paper when doing this as the the sandpaper will wear out quickly.

-- For the rounded areas, I used the sanding block and moved it like I was playing the violin around the arm and light bulb socket area.
+- For the rounded areas, use a hand-sanding block and move it you are playing the violin around the arm and light bulb socket area.

-- Swing-Arm lamps are perfect for bedtime reading since they don’t take up any space on your night table.
-I also like that you can move them around to get just the right light no matter how you are sitting or lying on the bed.
+- Swing-arm lamps are perfect for bedtime reading since they don’t take up any space on your night table.
+You can move them around to get just the right light, no matter how you are sitting or lying on the bed.

-Want to age brass?
+Want to age brass with no brush marks?
 Check out this post on how to do it.

-Design Note: My swing-arm lamps are not hardwired to the wall.
+My swing-arm lamps are not hardwired to the wall.
 They have a cord hanging down.
-I used the magic of photoshop to remove the cord from the image from the first image in this post since it look like it was part of the shell.
+I used the magic of photoshop to remove the cord from the image from the first image in this post since it looked like it was part of the shell.

-Most, but not all wall-mounted lamps come with them.
-They are either like a round metal tube or a square channel that mounts out of the bottom of the fixture.
-Here is one in brass, but they come in white and silver finishes also: https://amzn.to/2Rr87Kt
+Most, but not all wall-mounted lamps come with cord covers.
+They are either a round metal tube or a square channel that mounts out of the bottom of the fixture.